KittenLord/borzoi/README.md

 a variable (it's easier to parse), and the unusual spelling of `do while`, which is this way because it is objectively the best spelling.

 You may have noticed that `main` is missing the return type.
-No return type is equivalent to a `void` function, and in Borzoi `main` can return any type you want.
-The return value is used as the exit code for your program, which can be viewed using the `--exit-code` compiler flag
+Missing return type is equivalent to a `void` function, and in Borzoi `main` can return any type you want.
+The return value is used as the exit code for your program, which can be viewed by using the `--exit-code` compiler flag like this: `borzoi run --exit-code`

 Now, after convincing you that this language has some basic features, let me show you more interesting examples, which also showcase some interesting stuff